finnito/Science/content/12phy/as91173/7-magnetism.md

 ---

+## Mahi Tuatai

+Homework Booklet Q16

+---

 ## Formula: F=BIL

-Instead of thinking about the velocity of the moving charges, we can think about the current and length of wire in the magnetic field.
+Instead of thinking about the velocity of the moving charges, we can also think about the current and length of wire in the magnetic field.

 $$
 \begin{aligned}
-    Force &= B Field \times Current \times Length \newline F &= BIL
+    Force &= B-Field \times Current \times Length \newline F &= BIL
 \end{aligned}
 $$

 ---

-- Mahi Kāinga booklet Q16, Q17
+## Electromagnetism

+Electric and magnetic fields are different sides of the same coin, and one can create the other.
+Here are two examples.

 ---